BRENT CROSS CENTRE

 A 52-acre plot was acquired.
 This was located 5 miles northwest of the London urban core, at the junction of the Hendon Way and North Circular Road thoroughfares.
 The Hendon Greyhound Stadium had stood at the site since 1935.
 It was demolished in 1970.
 Johnsons of Hendon, a photographic supply factory, had also occupied a portion of the land parcel.

 A (15,200 square foot) Waitrose supermarket became the first operational BRENT CROSS tenant, on February 3, 1976.
-An official mall-wide dedication was held on March 2nd.
+A mall-wide dedication was held on March 2nd, officiated by the Prince of Wales (now King Charles III).
 The 799,900 square foot, 2-level complex was anchored by a 3-level (211,300 square foot) John Lewis and 3-level (173,600 square foot) Fenwick.

 Among its seventy-five shops were WH Smith, Peter Lord Shoes, Ravel Shoes, Harry Fenton, Lord John, Spectra TV Rentals, Lilley & Spinner, Dixons, Mothercare, Russell & Bromley, Boots chemist, Benetton, C & A Modes and Intersport.
 A 3-level (76,800 square foot), London-based Marks & Spencer was a charter junior anchor.